-At some point, every distributorship experiences the kind of growth that outstrips its technology.
+At some point, every retailer experiences the kind of growth that outstrips its technology.
 Maybe that software was developed decades ago, or maybe it's just maxed out and unable to scale up any further.
 It could have been developed on older architectures and because of this, it can't integrate with other systems and solutions.
-Or maybe a distributor wants all of the bells and whistles (e.g., dashboards, application programming interfaces (APIs), mobile capabilities, etc.) that modern, cloud-based software platforms have to offer.
+Or maybe a retailer wants all of the bells and whistles (e.g. dashboards, application programming interfaces (APIs), mobile capabilities, etc.) that modern, cloud-based software platforms have to offer.

-The problem is that in today's competitive business environment, food and beverage distributors can't afford to spend time and money on manual inventory management processes-nor can they afford to work with solutions that don't adjust to their current (and future) technology needs.
-No longer relegated to using proprietary, on-premise systems that offer low levels of flexibility, today's leading food and beverage companies are leveraging cloud-based platforms with capabilities that can be expanded (and, if necessary, contracted) to meet the enterprises' needs.
+The problem is that in today's competitive business environment, retailers can't afford to spend time and money on manual inventory management processes-nor can they afford to work with solutions that don't adjust to their current (and future) technology needs.
+No longer relegated to using proprietary, on-premise systems that offer low levels of flexibility, today's leading companies are leveraging cloud-based platforms with capabilities that can be expanded (and, if necessary, contracted) to meet the enterprises' needs.

-If a distributorship is using Excel spreadsheets to manage inventory; continually finding itself in either overstocked or understocked positions; and dealing with inventory counts that don't align with what's really on the storeroom shelves, then it's probably already losing money and customers.
+If a retailer is using Excel spreadsheets to manage inventory, continually finding itself in either overstocked or understocked positions, and dealing with inventory counts that don't align with what's really on the storeroom shelves, then it's probably already losing money and customers.
 Other telltale signs that an inventory management system isn't working anymore include:

-- Complicated, time-consuming inventory reconciliation processes. - Overstocking to ensure that the right amount of product is on-hand when needed. - Constantly having to manually change physical counts to reflect actual in-stock positions. - Mismanaged inventory levels. - High levels of human error (i.e., due to manual data entry processes). - Inability to handle an increased number of stock keeping units (SKUs) as your distributorship grows.
+- Complicated, time-consuming inventory reconciliation processes. - Overstocking to ensure that the right amount of product is on-hand when needed. - Constantly having to manually change physical counts to reflect actual in-stock positions.